RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Dataset Analysis

 \section{\ours Dataset Analysis}

-While many large-scale robot manipulation datasets~\cite{khazatsky2024droid,o2024open,wu2025robocoin} claim “diversity”, the true value of diversity lies in which dimensions are covered—and how well they reflect real-world variation.
-Different axes—such as tasks, objects, scenes, viewpoints, and interaction locations—influence a model’s generalization capabilities in distinct ways.
-To rigorously assess \ours, we evaluate its diversity across five foundational axes (\textit{Embodiment}, \textit{Task}, \textit{Object}, \textit{Information}, and \textit{Simulation}) and compare it against existing benchmarks.
+While many large-scale robot manipulation datasets~\cite{khazatsky2024droid,o2024open,wu2025robocoin} claim “diversity”, the true value of diversity lies in which dimensions are covered and how well they reflect real-world variation.
+Different axes, such as tasks, objects, scenes, viewpoints, and interaction locations, influence a model’s generalization capabilities in distinct ways.
+To rigorously assess \ours, we evaluate its diversity across five foundational axes (\textit{Embodiment}, \textit{Task}, \textit{Object}, \textit{Information}, and \textit{Simulation}).